Alexandervn/categoria-vscode/README.md

 UI surfaces — sidebar, activity bar, status bar, terminal, panels — are not themed and will inherit your current base theme (typically Dark+).

-Colors for diffs (inserted, deleted, changed) are also not themed.
+Colors for diffs (inserted, deleted, changed) are not themed.

 ## Installation